Rule-based Generation of de Bruijn Sequences: Memory and Learning: Rules That Generate Maximum Period Sequences: De Bruijn Rules

 For a given memory length $\mu$, the maximum period that a generated binary sequence can attain is $T_{\text{max}} = 2^{\mu}$.
 Naturally, the minimum period is 1, corresponding to sequences that converge to fixed points (e.g., either 0 or 1).
 For small values of $\mu$, it is feasible to generate all possible sequences and compute their corresponding periods.
-Figure~\ref{fig2} and Table~\ref{tab1} show, respectively, the bar chart of the observed periods and the associated frequencies for the case $\mu = 4$.
+For $\mu=4$, Table~\ref{tab1} shows the number of rules that generate sequences with periods in between 1 and $2^4$ for each of the $2^4$ initial sequence of length $4$.
+Note that the distributions of periods are symmetric to middle rows and that the maximum period occurs for only 16 rules, independently of the initial sequence.
+The proportion of rules as a function of the maximum period of the sequences that each of the $2^{2^4}$ generates over all the initial sequences is depicted in Figure~\ref{fig2} (also for the case $\mu = 4$).
+It is worthy to remark the nonmonotonous shape of this distribution that exhibits three relative maxima at periods $T=1$, $T=3$, and $T=5$.
+For $T> 5$, it seems to decrease exponentially.

-Sequences with maximum period, known as \textit{de Bruijn sequences}, are of particular interest.
+Sequences with a maximum period, known as de Bruijn sequences, are of particular interest.
 These are cyclic sequences of length $2^{\mu}$ in which every possible binary substring of length $\mu$ appears exactly once.
 For small values of $\mu$, it is straightforward to generate all possible de Bruijn sequences.
-There exists a unique de Bruijn sequence for $\mu = 2$, namely \texttt{0011}.
-For $\mu = 3$, there are two such sequences: \texttt{00010111} and \texttt{00011101}, that are generated by rules 45 and 75, respectively (rule 45 is graphically described in Figure~\ref{fig1}B).
+There exists a unique de Bruijn sequence for $\mu = 2$, namely, {{$0011$}}.
+For $\mu = 3$, there are two such sequences: {$00010111$} and {$00011101$} that are generated by rules 45 and 75, respectively (rule 45 is graphically described in Figure~\ref{fig1}B).

 Since these sequences are cyclic, their representations are not unique; by convention, we select the lexicographically least sequence (i.e., the smallest in binary order and decimal number) as the representative of the equivalence class.
-Specially significative is the lexicographically least sequence for each memory $\mu$, that is referred to as the \textit{granddaddy} in \cite{Knuth}.
+Specially significative is the lexicographically least sequence for each memory $\mu$ that is referred to as the {{granddaddy}} \mbox{in \cite{Knuth}.}